fluffy/draft-jennings-perc-double/draft-jennings-perc-double-01.md

 * Apply the outer cryptographic transform to the RTP packet.
-If encrypting RTP header extensions hop-by-hop, then [@!RFC6904] MUST be used when encrypting the RTP packet using the outer transform.
+If encrypting RTP header extensions hop-by-hop, then [@!RFC6904] MUST be used when encrypting the RTP packet using the outer cryptographic context.

 ## Modifying a Packet

+The MDD does not have a notion of outer or inner cryptographic contexts.
+Rather, the MDD has a single cryptographic context.
+The cryptographic transform(s) used to decrypt a packet and any encrypted RTP header extensions would be the same as those used in the endpoints outer cryptographic context.

-In order to modify a packet, the MDD undoes the outer transform, modifies the packet, updates the OHB with any modifications not already present in the OHB, and re-applies the outer transform.
+In order to modify a packet, the MDD decrypts the packet, modifies the packet, updates the OHB with any modifications not already present in the OHB, and re-encrypts the packet using the cryptographic context used by next hop.

-* Apply the outer decryption transform to the packet.
-If decrypting RTP header extensions hop-by-hop, then [@!RFC6904] MUST be used when decrypting the RTP packet using the outer transform.
+* Apply the decryption transform to the packet.
+If decrypting RTP header extensions hop-by-hop, then [@!RFC6904] MUST be used.

 * Change any required parameters

 * If a changed RTP header field is not already in the OHB, add it with its original value to the OHB.
-Note that in the case of cascaded MDDs, a previous MDD may have already added an OHB.
 An MDD MAY add information to the OHB, but MUST NOT change existing information in the OHB.

 * If the MDD resets a parameter to its original value, it MAY drop it from the OHB as long as there are no other header extensions following the OHB.